-The Integrated Report format is based on federal guidance for meeting the requirements of Sections 305(b), 303(d) and 314 of the Clean Water Act.
-The 2016 Integrated Report is divided into two volumes: Volume I covering surface water and Volume II covering groundwater.

-The basic purpose of this report (Volume I) is to provide information to the federal government and the citizens of Illinois on the condition of surface water in the state.
+The 2018 Integrated Report format is based on federal guidance for meeting the requirements of Sections 305(b), 303(d) and 314 of the Clean Water Act.
+The basic purpose of this report is to provide information to the federal government and the citizens of Illinois on the condition of surface water in the state.
 This information is provided in detail in the appendices and is summarized in Section C-3.